seoyeonoh12/my_git_tutorial/commands_git.md

         vib.png
 ```

+`$ git restore`

+- Discards changes in working directory e.g. if you regret about changes you have made, let the changes exit from the stagin area and discard changes

-### III.
+### IV.
 Commiting without -m
 If you try `$ git commit` without -m, It might give an error.

-Change editor to get it back to vi
+Change editor to get it back to vi:

 `$ git config --global --unset-all core.editor`

 If you do `$ git commit` again, you will open the config file via vi editor
 - In the opened file, you can add text for the title of the new commit

-### IV.
-At staging area: Add together files that you want to commit together
+### V. At staging area: Add files that you want to commit together

 - git all files `$ git add *`